epodak/vscode-wiki-links/README.md

 - **Find All References** (`Shift+F12`) to find all occurrences of a wiki-link
 - **Auto-create notes** when navigating to non-existent wiki-links

-### Commands

-- **Wiki Links: New Note** - Create a new note with a custom name
-- **Wiki Links: New Note From Selection** - Create a new note from selected text and replace the selection with a wiki-link

 ## Usage